hdsr-mid/mptconfig_checker/README.md

 A python project that:
 * validates consistency of the HDSR FEWS-WIS meetpunt configuration;
 * complements the configuration's locationsets attributes.\

-It outputs (default ouput directory = mptconfig_checker/data/output):
-* 1 excel_file with multiple sheets, each sheet containing the results of 1 check;
+* outputs 1 excel_file with multiple sheets, each sheet containing the results of 1 check;
-* a new waterstandlocaties.csv, sublocaties.csv, and eventually hoofdlocaties.csv (if sublocations holds no errors).
+* outputs a new csvs: waterstandlocaties, sublocaties, and eventually hoofdlocaties (if sublocations holds no errors).

 ### Usage
 1. define all paths in class PathConstants in mptconfig_checker/mptconfig/constants